 C-62132: Dealing with "difficult" people

-- Be able to adapt a communication style which is appropriate to the needs of the individual patient
+- Be able to adapt communcation style which is appropriate to the needs of the individual present

 |Rate (including VAT)|